 Every Rotarian, Every Year (EREY) is the fundraising initiative designed to encourage support for the Foundation's Annual Fund.
-EREY aims to engage every Rotary club member by:
+EREY asks every Rotary member to:

-- Encouraging members to contribute to the Annual Fund every year - Encouraging them to participate in a Foundation grant or program every year
+- Contribute to the Annual Fund every year - Participate in a Foundation grant or program every year

-Through the SHARE system, contributions to The Rotary Foundation are transformed into grants for projects that change lives.
+Through Annual Fund-SHARE, contributions are transformed into grants that change lives.

-Contributions to the Annual Fund- SHARE from all Rotary clubs in a district are directed into two funds:
+Contributions to Annual Fund-SHARE are divided as follows: